 Use a spoon to combine.
 Once it starts to become dough, use your hands to combine everything.
 Be sure to get any dry flour from the sides of the bowl.
 Form the dough into a loaf.

 It should feel moist to the touch.
-If it’s dry or flour-y at all, incorporate another Tablespoon of water.
+If it’s dry or flour-y at all, incorporate another Tablespoon or two of water.

 (Some seitan recipes require a lot of kneading of the dough, but that isn’t necessary for this recipe.
 To keep the vegan chicken light and bouncy, not too much kneading is required.)